The Short Answer

-Baščaršija is Sarajevo's old Ottoman bazaar - the historic and cultural heart of the city, founded in 1462.
+Baščaršija is Sarajevo's old Ottoman bazaar, the historic and cultural heart of the city, founded in 1462.
 It's where the city began, and it's still where the city lives.
 If you only go to one place in Sarajevo, this is the one.
+Most guests staying with us spend their first hour wandering it, and most come back twice more before they leave.

 What Does the Name Mean?